 Alumni: (Mechanical Engineering ’75)—note curly apostrophe, not prime mark, tail facing toward the missing text (19)

 The Chicago Manual of Style (University of Chicago)

 The Elements of Style Strunk and White

-The SPJ website includes the section Diversity: The Whole Story, which is a list of tips, tools, and guidelines for terms and usages pertaining to diversity, including a link to the Disability Language Style Guide from the National Center on Disability and Journalism.
+The Diversity Style Guide, produced in partnership with the Society of Professional Journalists, also includes an extensive list of style and media reference guides.
+An additional list of tips, tools, and guidelines for terms and usages pertaining to diversity is available in the Disability Language Style Guide from the National Center on Disability and Journalism.